jimrthy/pen-sample/README.md

 Don't.
 This isn't even alpha quality, and it's based around an obsolete API that's no longer supported.

+This really isn't suitable for anyone to be using.

+In case you *still* aren't discouraged:

+Get a reasonably modern copy of penumbra somewhere.
+You might update project.clj to refer to one that's been deployed to clojars.
+Or maybe get one from github and do `lein install` to get it into your local repository cache.
+Then change project.clj to rely on whatever credentials you gave it.

+Odds are, it still won't work (it doesn't for me).
+Consider yourself warned.

 ## Change Log